debuglevel/greeting-microservice/README.md

 The libraries used in this template might be out-of-date.
 To identify those dependencies, run `./gradlew dependencyUpdates`.
 Once in a while, `./gradlew wrapper` should be run.

+### List licenses of dependencies

+With `./gradlew generateLicenseReport` you can generate a list (at `build/reports/dependency-license`) of all licenses used in dependencies.

 ## HTTP API

 ### OpenAPI / Swagger